NC3-LU/fit4privacy/README.md

 # Fit4Privacy

-Fit4Privacy is a self-assessment tool by [CASES](https://www.cases.lu) to help business owners implement a better cybersecurity strategy.
+Fit4Privacy is a self-assessment tool by [CASES](https://www.cases.lu) to help business owners implement a better data protection and privacy approach.

 ## Deployment